gyuho/learn/doc/etcd_raft_algorithm/README.md

 1. *Raft* starts a server as a `follower`, with the new `term`.
 2. A `leader` must send periodic heartbeat messages to its followers in order to maintain its authority.
+3. `Followers` wait for **randomized** `election timeout` until they receive heartbeat messages from a valid leader, with equal or greater `term` number.
-3. If `follower`s receive no such communication from a leader within `election timeout`, then it assumes there is no current leader in the cluster, and it begins a new `election` as a `candidate`.
-4. To begin an `election`, the `follower` increments its current `term` index(number) and becomes the `candidate`.
+4. If `election times out` and `followers` receive no such communication from a leader, then it assumes there is no current leader in the cluster, and it begins a new `election` and the `follower` becomes the `candidate`, *incrementing its current `term` index(number)*.
-5. `Candidate` first votes for itself, and requests `RequestVote` RPCs to other servers.
+5. `Candidate` first votes for itself and sends `RequestVote` RPCs to other servers.
-6. `Candiate` either:
+6. Then the `candiate` either:
 	- *becomes the leader* by *winning the election* when it gets **majority of votes**.
-	  Once it becomes the leader, it sends out the heartbeat messages to others to establish itself as a leader.
+Then it must send out the heartbeat messages to others to establish itself as a leader.
 	- *reverts back to a follower* when it receives a RPC from a **valid leader**.
-Valid heartbeat messages must have a `term` number that is equal to or greater than `candidate`'s.
+A valid heartbeat message must have a `term` number that is equal to or greater than `candidate`'s.
 The RPCs with lower `term` numbers are rejected.
-Future-leader must have the **most complete** log among electing majority: a leader's log is the truth and a leader will eventually make followers' logs identical to the leader's.
+A leader **only appends to log**.
+Therefore, future-leader will have the **most complete** log among electing
+	  majority: a leader's log is the truth and a leader will eventually make followers' logs identical to the leader's.
-	- *starts a new election and increments its current `term` number* **when votes are split with no winner** (**`election timeout`, and so retry!**).
+	- *starts a new election and increments its current `term` number* **when votes are split with no winner** That is, its **`election times out` receiving no heartbeat message from a valid leader, so it retries**.
 	  *Raft* randomizes `election timeout` duration to avoid split votes.

 <br>